LeeT27/learningVerilog/README.md

 - Learned Verilog **loop** syntax and the `generate` keyword to create multiple instances of `full_adder`

 ## [Project 3: 32-Bit 4x8-to-1 MUX](https://github.com/LeeT27/learningVerilog/tree/main/32-Bit%204x8-to-1%20MUX) (9/26/25)
-A 32-to-1 multiplexer using four 8-to-1 MUX modules that allows for selection of a single bit from a 32-bit input using a 5-bit select line.
+A 32-to-1 multiplexer using four 8-to-1 MUX modules that allows for selection of a single bit from a 32-bit input using a 5-bit select line

 <img width="200" alt="image" src="https://github.com/user-attachments/assets/dca9d829-8ace-4a93-bd96-32c121631744" />/n
 <img width="600" alt="image" src="https://github.com/user-attachments/assets/a9a18982-028b-4e24-863b-b243a12701c5" />